akankshapawar-01/30-DAYS-OF-SQL/Day15 Advanced Aggregate Functions/README.md

 # Day 15 - Advanced Aggregate Functions
-- Today, I learned Advanced Aggregate Functions in SQL such as GROUP_CONCAT, STDDEV/VARIANCE, ROLLUPand CUBE, and also understood which functions are supported in MySQL and which are specific to Oracle/PostgreSQL.
+- Today, I learned Advanced Aggregate Functions in SQL such as GROUP_CONCAT, STDDEV/VARIANCE, ROLLUP, and also understood which functions are supported in MySQL and which are specific to Oracle/PostgreSQL.
 ---

 ### 🧐 What are Advanced Aggregate Functions?